Michael Golamco: Film, screenplays and teleplays

 Golamco has also written the screenplay for the award-winning short film, Dragon of Love starring Randall Park and directed by Doan La.
 He has also co-written a feature film entitled The Achievers (based on a stage play he wrote entitled "Achievers") with Abraham Lim, and also directed by Abraham Lim, starring Tim Chiou, Randall Park, Samantha Quan and Alexis Rhee.
 In 2014-2015, Golamco wrote a feature film screenplay entitled Please Stand By, which was released in 2017, directed by Ben Lewin (The Sessions), and also starring Toni Collette, Dakota Fanning and Alice Eve.

 In 2019, Golamco co-wrote the screenplay along with Randall Park and Ali Wong for the film Always Be My Maybe, directed by Nahnatchka Khan.

-In May 2019, Golamco was confirmed to co-write the Akira live action adaptation with Taika Waititi (who will be directing).
+In May 2019, Golamco was confirmed to co-write the Akira live action adaptation with Taika Waititi (who was set to direct before exiting to direct Thor: Love and Thunder).

 Grimm

-Golamco is currently a staff writer for the NBC television series Grimm.
+Golamco was a staff writer for the NBC television series Grimm.
 For the series, he has written the teleplays for the episodes "You Don't Know Jack" (Season 4, episode 20) (2015), "Hibernaculum" (Season 4, episode 17) (2015), "Cry Luison" (Season 4, episode 5) (2014), "El Cucuy" (Season 3, episode 5) (2013) and "Synchronicity" (Season 3, episode 17) (2014), the story for the episode "The Law of Sacrifice" (Season 3, episode 18) (2014), and was a story editor for the episode "Thanks for the Memories" (Season 4, episode 1) (2014) of NBC's series Grimm.
-He has also served as a story editor on episodes 2-16 of Season 4.
+For season 4 of the series, Golamco was promoted to story editor along with another staff writer Thomas Ian Griffith.
+Golamco became executive story editor for season 5, at which time Griffith became co-producer on the show.